KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 Generators are created using a Python language feature called a [yield expression](https://docs.python.org/3/reference/expressions.html#yieldexpr).
-When Python encounters a `yield` expression in a function, it creates a [generator function](https://docs.python.org/3/glossary.html#term-generator) instead of a regular function object.
+When Python encounters a `yield` expression in a function, it creates a [generator function](https://docs.python.org/3/glossary.html#term-generator) instead of a regular function.
 A generator function is a special function;
 when called, it is not executed.
 Instead, Python captures the body of the generator function in a [generator iterator](https://docs.python.org/3/glossary.html#term-generator-iterator) and returns this object instead.
 This generator iterator can be used to execute